DominCyber/Python-GUI-Guessing-Game/README.md

 The Python GUI Guessing Game is intended to demonsrate programming use case methodology.
 This project includes the following steps: Summary and Customer Request, Analysis, Pseudocode Design, and Testing.
 This hands-on experience aim to establish Python programming variables, statements, and arguments techniques in an impactful manner (interactive GUI).

 ### Skills Learned
-<br>-Proficiency in  Python programming variables, statements, and arguments techniques</br>
+<p>-Proficiency in  Python programming variables, statements, and arguments techniques</p>
-<br>-Exercise critical thinking to address customer use cases into an object oriented language</br>
+<p>-Exercise critical thinking to address customer use cases into an object oriented language</p>
 <br>-Convey use case into pseudocode for better visualization of code</br>
 <br>-Familiarization with Python modules (import random)</br>
 <br>-Familiarization with Python for potential malicious use</br>